Draisaitl's late goal lifts Oilers over Blackhawks 6-5 - WHIZ News

 The speedy, flashy McDavid dominated in a freewheeling game, upping his totals to eight goals and seven assists in eight games this season.
 He also had three goals and an assist in Edmonton’s season-opening win over Vancouver.

+“Some nights you have your stuff and this was one of those nights,” McDavid said.
+“I felt pretty good all night, made some things happen.
+A lot of guys stepped up.”

 Max Domi had a goal and two assists for the Blackhawks.
 Andreas Athanasiou, Reese Johnson and Jonathan Toews also scored for Chicago (4-3-0).
-Kane added two assists.
+Kane added two assists as Chicago lost at home for the first time this season after three straight wins.

+First-year Chicago coach Luke Richardson was impressed with his rebuilding team’s ability to skate with and bounce back against the skilled Oilers.
+But at times, he thought his players gave Edmonton’s stars too much time, space and “respect.”

+“We worked hard and we were in a spirited, physical game,” Richardson said.
+“Physically we hung with them, we skated with them.

 Jack Campbell stopped 31 shots.
 Stalock made 32 saves in his third straight start with Petr Mrazek sidelined.